 Start by Googling “Detective Agencies in (your town)”. usually, this is the easiest and most cost-effective way to trace anyone.
 Typically, fees for such services can range from £20 to around £200.

 Your local council has a number of enforcement power to deal with empty homes.
 As part of a council’s long term housing policy, it’s likely they will have an empty homes strategy.

 This plan sets out how they will tackle empty homes in their area.
 You can ask for a copy or search for information on their website.

-Most council either have dedicated empty homes officer or a team, and they may be able to help you find the owner.
+Most council will have dedicated officer or a team, and they may be able to help you find who owns an empty property.
 They also might be able to provide ongoing support and grants to enable you to bring the property back into use.